 He helps us do the Father’s will

-Throughout the New Testament we see the Holy Spirit direct people to do the will of God.
-He assists us in listening to God’s voice and, in faith, do what He is calling us to do.
-Be still and in prayer, ask the Holy Spirit to show you what God wants for you and what He wants you to do.
-Ask him, also to equip you as you carry out His will.
+Throughout the New Testament, we see the Holy Spirit direct people to do the will of God.
+He assists us in listening to God’s voice and, in faith, doing what He is calling us to do.
+Be still and in prayer, and ask the Holy Spirit to show you what God wants for you and what He wants you to do.
+Ask Him, also, to equip you as you carry out His will.